joannafernandez/cut-run_for_soutoglou_laboratory/HPC_EXAMPLE_RUN.md

-# Running CNR on ARTEMIS ✂️🏃🏹
+# Running nf-core CUT&RUN pipeline on ARTEMIS ✂️🏃🏹

 Here are the commands in an example walk through with our lab data to run the nf-core cut&RUN pipeline on Artemis